Interview: Next steps needed in data centre energy efficiency

 Westwood alludes to these below.

-“The deployment of the aforementioned technology solutions would obviously be easier to deploy at conception, and any new deployment of technology solutions is not easy in a live environment, but generally data centres have good resiliency designed into the systems and need to be maintained and upgraded during its lifecycle,” says Westwood.
+“The deployment of the aforementioned technology solutions would obviously be easier to deploy at conception, and any new deployment of technology solutions is not easy in a live environment, but generally data centers have good resiliency designed into the systems and need to be maintained and upgraded during its lifecycle,” says Westwood.

-“Some of the solutions previously mentioned can be done fairly easily such as data centre optimisation, which is good common practice anyway to undertake.
+“Some of the solutions previously mentioned can be done fairly easily such as data center optimisation, which is good common practice anyway to undertake.
 From this data, technology products and systems can be put in place together with DCIM solutions to drive efficiencies.
 As always there is a cost involved.”

 “The concept of using waste heat for local district heating networks for residential, offices, swimming pools etc. is a great one.
-My experience of the fitment of a data centre in an urban area to fulfil the requirements is not that common but has been done many times with the correct application throughout Europe, especially in the Nordic countries,” says Westwood.
+My experience of the fitment of a data center in an urban area to fulfil the requirements is not that common but has been done many times with the correct application throughout Europe, especially in the Nordic countries,” says Westwood.

 “Due to the infancy of the technology, it is still unknown how reliable these solutions would be, but evidence shows that it is even more effective when renewable energies can be included in the system designs in order to provide the electric energy, perhaps running the Heat Pump with PV generation in order to be more independent from the electricity market and enhance the share of renewable energy in the system, as systems that involve heat recovery will consume more electric energy in the operation.”